anujsinghwd/cric-stats-api/README.md

 3. **Create a .env File**

+   **Note: For testing the app, I’ve added the MongoDB URI with credentials.
+You can test the app directly without needing to make any changes.**
   Create a .env file in the root directory of your project to configure environment variables.
 Example:
    ```bash
    PORT=3000